Decision Guide

 |---|---|---|

-| Operating cadence | 4 to 10 days per month with defined deliverables | Full-time, embedded in the leadership team |
+| Operating cadence | Part-time or fixed-term, with defined deliverables | Full-time, owning the commercial function day to day |

-| Best business stage | £2m to £15m revenue, founder-led or PE-backed | £20m+ revenue with multi-function commercial complexity |
+| Best business stage | Smaller or transitioning vendors not yet ready for a permanent leader | Established vendors with multi-channel commercial complexity |

-| Decision rights | Defined at engagement start; usually plan, hire and forecast | Full P&L responsibility for revenue function |
+| Decision rights | Defined at engagement start; usually plan, hire and forecast | Full ownership of the commercial function |

-| Risk of mis-fit | Lower; engagement can be ended cleanly at the end of a window | Higher; senior leadership exits are slow and expensive |
+| Risk of mis-fit | Lower; the engagement can be ended cleanly at the end of a window | Higher; senior leadership exits are slow and costly |

-| Time to value | First operating-model decisions in 30 to 60 days | First quarter usually a listening and planning period |
+| Time to value | First operating decisions in the opening weeks | First period usually a listening and planning phase |

 Our take